 Minimize information leakage and allow public usability of data via data encryption by MRF and CRAM

-The quantification will allow us to detect the actual variants (or the quantity of variants) that are the most disruptive and the most identifiable (the ‘outliers’).
+The quantification will allow us to detect the actual variants (or the quantity of variants) that are the most identifiable (the ‘outliers’).
 These two pieces of information can be managed in two ways in order to minimize information leakage and yet still allow the dataset to be available publicly.
 (1) The outliers can be systematically removed, and the rest of the dataset preserved, and (2) it can serve to inform the pertinent individual(s) regarding the extent to which his identity will be compromised; these can be, for instance, more conveniently conveyed in a consent form.
 The definition of outliers is dependent on the threshold set for information leakage, thus it is highly tunable and user-dependent, e.g. there can be no outliers (the entire dataset is preserved) or the entire dataset is made up of outliers (none of the data is preserved).
 In order to maintain the overall usability and public accessibility of the dataset, the original data and information will be stored in a Mapped Read Format (MRF), which we previously published as part of our RSEQtools (Fig 10) [35].
 The MRF is a compact data file format for storing both short and long reads in functional genomics assays.
 It decouples sequence and alignment information, and stores only the latter, thereby anonymizing confidential sequence information.
 CRAM, a highly optimized and widely used data compression tool, is very similar to MRF, but was created specifically for BAM files[63].
 We will adapt both MRF and CRAM to current context, by decoupling actual genotype or variant information from their genomic coordinates and storing only the coordinate information.
 Ultimately, using the file format, we will generate an anonymized dataset that could possibly be more easily shared with less risk of privacy issues.

 Simulation of ‘outlier’ attack